Increasing Executive Effectiveness Through Emotional Intelligence

-A shift in culture helped Mountain Family Health Centers succeed in a tough political landscape
+A shift in leadership culture helped Mountain Family Health Centers succeed in a tough healthcare landscape

-Mountain Family is a nonprofit, community-led, Federally Qualified Health Center system.
-It currently serves more than 19,000 patients who lack private health insurance through a network of healthcare facilities along the I-70 corridor in Colorado.
+Mountain Family Health Center (MFHC) is a federally qualified, non-profit, and community-led Health Center system with 200 local employees.
+MFHC currently serves more than 21,000 patients through a network of healthcare facilities in rural resort communities serving Western Colorado.

 Creating Shared Vision & Shared Ownership

-- Decreased turnover and staff surveys that report “feeling more as
+- Staff surveys that reported “feeling more as team”